 First ‘Stock’ Epinephrine Program for Shopping Malls

-Hamilton, Ontario has launched North America’s first-ever stock epinephrine program for shopping malls, part of a novel pilot project that could ultimately make epinephrine auto-injectors available at all of the city’s food-service outlets.
+Hamilton, Ontario launched North America’s first-ever stock epinephrine program for shopping malls in May, 2014, part of a novel pilot project that could ultimately make epinephrine auto-injectors available at all of the city’s food-service outlets.

-The project will provide auto-injectors to security guards at two local malls.
-It is being launched by the City of Hamilton, who will be aided by experts from organizations including Anaphylaxis Canada and McMaster University.
+The project, launched by the City of Hamilton, provides auto-injectors to security guards at two local malls, who will be aided by experts from organizations including Anaphylaxis Canada and McMaster University.
 These experts will also help to provide “research, evaluation, training, and project management,” related to the project, according to the Hamilton Board of Health report.

 Security guards at the two malls are to be trained in recognizing and responding to anaphylaxis by the end of May 2014.